Diana Hodgins MBE

-Meet Diana Hodgins who has excelled in her career since graduating.
+Meet Diana Hodgins MBE who has excelled in her career since graduating.
 She is currently the Managing Director at European Technology for Business Limited (ETB).

 |Current job role||Managing Director|

 While undertaking her undergraduate degree, Diana undertook work as an apprentice and designer for British Aerospace.
 During this period, she designed a novel cooling system for electronic equipment and filed a patent, later presented in Florida for BAe Dynamics.
 'I've always had a passion for engineering; my interest has always swayed in developing smaller systems like microsystems, rather than large devices like aircraft design.'